midtown-ai/glossary/glossary/c.md

 # Classification

  A type of supervised learning algorithm.
 The goal in classification is to take input values and organize them into two or more categories.
 The categories are normally mutually exclusive (ex is this shape a circle, a rectangle or a triangle?
 Beware of 3-d shape projections, i.e. perspectives!).
 An example classification use case is fraud detection.
 In fraud detection, the goal is to take information about the transaction and use it to determine if the transaction is either fraudulent or not fraudulent.
 When XGBoost is given a dataset of past transactions and whether or not they were fraudulent, it can learn a function that maps input transaction data to the probability that transaction was fraudulent.

-Models used for classification:
+ Classification algorithms:
+  * Supervised
+    * [Learning Vector Quantization (LVQ)][LVQ]
+  * Unsupervised
+    * [K-Means Clustering]
+  * Semi-supervised
+    * [K-Nearest Neighbor (KNN)][KNN]
+  * Others
-  * Decision tree
+    * [Decision tree]
-  * Logistic regression
+    * [Logistic regression]
-  * Support Vector Machine (~ boundary zone in an hyperplane)
+    * [Support Vector Machine (SVM)][SVM] - [boundary zone] is an [hyperplane]
+    * [Random Forest]
+    * [Boosted Trees] with [XGBoost] or LightBoost

  ![]( {{site.assets}}/c/classification.png ){: width="100%"}

- See also [C], [Binary Classification], [Decision Tree], [Hyperplane], [Logistic Regression], [Multiclass Classification], [Supervised Learning], [Support Vector Machine], [XGBoost]
+ See also [C], [Binary Classification], [Multiclass Classification], [Supervised Learning]

 # Claude Model